amithendin/sequencetree/README.md

 speed boost.

 #### Current State
-I have currently only implemented SequenceTree for strings but in theory they could be implemented for any kind of sequential data but for said data to also be used with binary search trees it must implement the compare function (less than, greater than, equal to).
-In the future when I have time to get into rust generics I will implement a generic version.
-For now no other version in other languages is planned.
+Tree is implemented generically, for this implementation though type used for the key must have the following traits `PartialOrd + PartialEq + Copy + Default` since a binary tree is used to find the next node.
+Deletion of keys is currently supported but not thoroughly tested so use at your own risk and please inform me if you find any issues.

+The plan for the future is mainly preformance testing and documentation

 #### How to use:

-    let mut st = SequenceTree::new(); // initialize a new tree
+    let mut st: SequenceTree<char, u64> = SequenceTree::new(); // initialize tree

+    let key: Vec<char> = String::from("hello").chars().collect(); // create key

-    st.set("hello", "world"); // set a key to a value
+    st.set(key.to_owned(), 55); // set key

-    println!("value = {:?}", set.get("hello")); // fetch the value
+    println!("{:?}", st.get(key) ); //get value of key

 #### Todo:
 - deletion of keys and values from tree
+    - ~~implement~~
+    - more thorough testing
-    - make generic implementation
+- ~~make generic implementation~~
 - expand README to include
     - picture explantions,
     - efficiency calculation
     - preformance chart to compare with current solutions
 - comments in code